gagan-gv/R-Notes-For-DS-ML/DataTypes.md

 Integer --> 3L, 1000000L
 Logical --> TRUE, FALSE, T, F
 ```

+### Coercion
+- Other name for type casting
+- Is of 2 types: Implicit and Explicit
+- Implicit occurs when 1 data type is casted to other data type due to circumstances or context
+- Explicit occurs when the user converts the data type

 ### Atomic Vectors
 - Only Holds data of single type
 - Can hold only common data types